 One such divide resolves around race.
 We’ve all seen the historical photographs of black people being lynched or otherwise terrorized.
 Even now roughly 80% of Americans identify as Christian, so it’s not too far fetched to assume that these same people who could have a family outing for such morbid entertainment as a lynching on Saturday, were probably in church praising God on Sunday, and feeling guilt free.

-See, when there are Christians are being persecuted in some manner, what generally tends to happen is that the victims hear “And let us not be weary in well doing: for in due season we shall reap, if we faint not.” or “But I say to you, Do not resist the one who is evil.
+See, when Christians are being persecuted in some manner, what generally tends to happen is that the victims hear something along the lines of “And let us not be weary in well doing: for in due season we shall reap, if we faint not.” or “But I say to you, Do not resist the one who is evil.
 But if anyone slaps you on the right cheek, turn to him the other also.”
 Perhaps, “In all their suffering he also suffered, and he personally rescued them. ” In other words, be patient they will get theirs.
 Just stand and watch the deliverance of the Lord.
 We hear promises such as “For I know the plans I have for you,” declares the Lord, “plans to prosper you and not to harm you, plans to give you hope and a future.”
-Not really convincing when you see the future of an 18 year old ended by 6 shots and no guaranteed justice in sight.
-In fact, you hear people opposing even questioning whether or not justice should be even considered for someone who had recently robbed a local store for cigars.
+Not really convincing when you’ve seen the future of an 18 year old ended by 6 shots and no guaranteed justice in sight.
+Not to mention remaining steadfast while seeking said justice when people vehemently oppose considering it for someone who had recently robbed a local store for cigars, as though that one act makes him ineligible for all time, or nullifies the wrong done to him by another.
+Weariness can definitely set in when you feel powerless and unheard.
+It wears one out to experience repeated insults and injuries while the world is either indifferent to or delighting in your misery.
+Death by 1000 paper cuts.
+You bleed out in the middle of the crowd, and remain invisible the entire time.
 This is not to discount the word.
 I believe the word of God has power.
-(I know there are those outside the faith that believe scriptures such as these only encourage inaction and discourage working to change one’s situation, and while there are some who have used the word as such, the bible does not advocate this.)
+(I know there are those outside the faith that believe scriptures such as those above only encourage inaction and discourage working to change one’s situation, and while there are some who have used the word as such, the bible does not advocate this.)
 In times of challenges, these and other scripture have indeed been a real and present help, making it possible for Christians to hold on and weather hard times and injustice.
 However, when they are uttered as simple platitudes to absolve oneself from taking action to help another, or to allow evil to go unchallenged, we rob them of their power, and bring no real comfort to those who need it.

 Where are the teachings that state “There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus” or “If someone says, “I love God,” and hates his brother, he is a liar; for the one who does not love his brother whom he has seen, cannot love God whom he has not seen.” or “By this everyone will know that you are my disciples, if you love one another.” or “Anyone who claims to be in the light but hates a brother or sister is still in the darkness.” or “But anyone who hates a brother or sister is in the darkness and walks around in the darkness.
 They do not know where they are going, because the darkness has blinded them.” or even a simple “You reap what you sow”?
 I was always taught that “Out of the abundance of the heart, the mouth speaks.”
 When is the clergy going to call out their congregation for sowing and speaking hate and division?
 Or do they not recognize black people as their brothers and sisters in Christ?